dimatany/ReactLess/README.md

 - [React Router DOM](https://www.npmjs.com/package/react-router-dom)

-I understand that some libraries might not be used in the project, but my task was to learn how to use libraries as well.
+I understand that some libraries might not be needed in the project, but  one of my objectives was to learn how to use these libraries.

 ### What I learned during the project.
-> I can write the perfect component - back to the code in a week and say, God, who wrote it?
+> I can write the perfect component, then get  - to the code in a week and say, God, who wrote it?

-> When I was creating this project, all decisions are made on my self, I used Google to help!
+> When I was creating this project, all decisions were made on my own, I used Google to help!
 This is a great skill, since before me, someone has already met a similar problem.

 >I learned to stop in time in the attacks of perfectionism and write the code further.
 Even if I think the code is not ideal, it works well.